nerdoza/astro-sst-templates/templates/astro-edge/README.md

-# Astro site in SSR mode with SST Deployment
+# Astro site in edge based SSR mode with SST Deployment